hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 Synchronization requirements

 * Can see which items are identical in two systems, e.g. one system previously imported an item exported by the other.
-* Can detect changes made since the last time an item was imported, in a way that supports replacing an older vesion previously synchronized with a newer version that has edits.
+* Can detect changes made since the last time an item was imported, in a way that supports replacing an older version previously synchronized with a newer version that has edits.

 # File format